Skip to main content

 Now more than ever, we need boards that provide effective, thoughtful, and courageous oversight that advances their institutions in ways that truly matter.
 The Association of Governing Boards of Universities and Colleges, with essential guidance from our Board Professionals Leadership Group, seeks to recognize higher education board professionals whose work has resulted in heightened board performance.

-Congratulations to the 2025 Award Recipient
+Congratulations to the 2026 award recipients.

 Learn more about the award recipients in the press release.